 He shook his head, laughing softly.
 “Oh, I’m very well satisfied where I am, thank you.”

 Being a considerable heiress, she had of course been the object of several ardent suitors, but she had shown no interest in any of them, either.
-In fact her only interest was in banking and business, taking over her father’s affairs on his death and running them with a degree of success that was quite startling to the sober burghers of Cornwall, who had been deeply shocked at having to deal with a woman.
+In fact her only interest was in banking and business, taking over her father’s affairs on his death and running them with a degree of success that was quite startling to the grand burgers of Cornwall who had been quite shocked at having to deal with a woman.

 The third occupant of the pew was a young man, no more foppish than one preparing to go up to Oxford could be expected to be - George Warleggan, still called ‘Young George,’ though ‘Old George’ had been dead for almost four years now.
 His mother, Selina, wasn’t present – she was by now on her fifth husband, a wealthy industrialist, and lived in Leeds.

-The organ – built in his spare time by Ben Carter, Ross’s mine manager - struck up, and all heads turned to see the bride walk down the aisle on the arm of her cousin Francis Osbourne, Baron Godolphin.
+The organ – built in his spare time by Ben Carter, Ross’s mine manager - struck up, and all heads turned to see the bride walk down the aisle on the arm of her cousin Francis, Baron Godolphin.

-The Reverend Profitt stepped into his place, and the ceremony uniting Miss Rachel Mary Warleggan with the Honourable Henry Vennor Poldark began.
+The Reverend Proffit stepped into his place, and the ceremony uniting Miss Rachel Mary Warleggan with the Honourable Henry Vennor Poldark began.

 “The garden’s looking lovely, Harriet.”